-Spiritual Intelligence can also play a significant role in the creation of positive societal change, as one directs inner strength, compassion knowledge to an external recipient.
+Spiritual Intelligence can also play a significant role in the creation of positive societal change, as one directs inner strength, compassion, and knowledge to an external recipient.
 Spiritual intelligence emerges at the intersection of one's beliefs and how those beliefs inform our actions and leadership - especially to influence and inspire social change.

-Students will define and apply the concept of watershed moment to their lives and the life of Native American attorney Mario Gonzalez.
+Students will define and apply the concept of a watershed moment to their lives with reflection on taking action when feeling unprepared and learning more about the motivations of others during their own watershed moments.

 Begin class by having students reflect on the following question.
-This can be done in writing or through class discussion.
+This can be done in writing or through class discussion..